coalesceio/Streams-and-Task-Nodes/README.md

 The parameter name is `targetTaskWarehouse` and the default value is `DEV ENVIRONMENT`.

-When set to `DEV ENVIRONMENT` the value entered in the Scheduling Options config Select Warehouse on which to run the task will be used when creating the task.
+When set to `DEV ENVIRONMENT` the value entered in the Scheduling Options config Select Warehouse on which to run task will be used when creating the task.

 ```json
 {